Tag: Trump

 In Westminster, MPs lined up to condemn the president’s behaviour, and urge the government to formally cancel the state visit invitation made by May when she became the first world leader to visit the Trump White House last year.

-But the home secretary said nope we’re not going to cancel…but she also said that … Read the rest
+But the home secretary said nope we’re not going to cancel…but she also said that no date had been sent.
+Could be one of those jam tomorrow things.

 Well Trump has his faults but at least he’s good at managing his own people.